- A515 – UPDATE.

-YOXALL COMMUNITY SPEED WATCH – is now operational and will provide a further deterrent to motorists speeding through the village.
+YOXALL COMMUNITY SPEED WATCH OPERATIONAL- will provide a further deterrent to motorists speeding through the village.
 Speed watch is about awareness which will make our village safer.

-As a result of this initiative, Yoxall will now join a County wide speed awareness campaign.
+As a result of this initiative, Yoxall has joined a County wide speed awareness campaign.
 If you have any queries, please approach the teams.
 If you are interested in joining the Community Speed Watch team, just ask one of the team members, who are clearly recognisable by their designated yellow, high visibility jackets.

 · Highway drainage